filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/post-workers.md

 export FIL_PROOFS_PARENT_CACHE=/fast/disk/folder2   # > 50GiB!
 ```

 The PoSt workers will fail to start if the file descriptor limit is not set high enough.
-So raise the the file descriptor limit with `ulimit -n 1048576` or by following the [Permanently Setting Your ULIMIT System Value](https://github.com/filecoin-project/lotus/discussions/6198) guide.
+Raise the the file descriptor limit temporarily before running with `ulimit -n 1048576` or permanently by following the [Permanently Setting Your ULIMIT System Value](https://github.com/filecoin-project/lotus/discussions/6198) guide.

 {{< alert icon="tip" >}}
 When initially fetching parameter files, remember to set the [`IPFS_GATEWAY` variable when running from China]({{< relref "nodes-in-china" >}})